RKWKomZe/RkwCompetition/readme.md

    5. Click the button to agree ("Einwilligen")
    6. The FrontendUser is now a full qualified jury member for this competition and can take a look to the registrations

+Hint: To repeat the jury member process for test purpose, you have to delete the "juryReference" record and to reset the field "reminder_jury_mail_tstamp" inside the competition record